Graph-Native Normalization: Related Work

 \subsection{Non-Relational Normalization}

-Normalization can also be applied beyond the relational model. \citet{thalheim_entity_2000} introduced normalization on the basis of \acf{er} diagrams.
-Unlike relational normalization, which considers only single relations (\emph{local normalization}), \ac{er} diagram normalization can also consider whole diagrams or parts of diagrams (\emph{global optimization}).
+Normalization can be applied beyond the relational model. \citet{thalheim_entity_2000} introduced \emph{normalization for the \acf{er} model}, led by the same objectives as relational normalization: operation anomalies, inconsistent data, and redundancies should be avoided.
+Unlike relational normalization, which considers only single relations (\emph{local normalization}), \ac{er} normalization can consider whole diagrams or parts of diagrams (\emph{global normalization}).